Ethics of uncertain sentience: Fish

 Maximilian Padden Elder argues that contemporary evidence warrants treating fish as potential sufferers within animal ethics.
 He distinguishes nociception from conscious pain and contends that teleosts possess nociceptors and display behaviours consistent with affective states.
-Objections that fish cannot suffer because they lack a neocortex, or because they do not exhibit human-like pain displays, are described as anthropocentric; Elder notes subcortical processing and behavioural data that weaken neocortex-based dismissals and cautions against using human responses as the standard for other species.
-He also discusses cultural and psychological factors that reduce empathy for fish and thereby lower concern for their welfare.
+He describes objections based on the absence of a neocortex, or on the absence of human-like pain displays, as anthropocentric.
+Elder cites subcortical processing and behavioural data against neocortex-based dismissals and cautions against using human responses as the standard for other species.
+He also discusses cultural and psychological factors that reduce empathy for fish and lower concern for their welfare.

 Given remaining uncertainty, Elder advocates a precautionary approach that shifts the burden of proof to those whose actions risk harm.
-He cites policy analogues (the U.S. Marine Mammal Protection Act, UK protection of cephalopods, and EU uses of the precautionary principle) and points to scale as a reason for priority, noting estimates of roughly 1–2.7 trillion wild-caught fish annually and tens of billions of farmed fish slaughtered in a single year.
-He draws out implications for commercial and recreational fishing and questions the coherence of moral pescetarianism in light of possible fish suffering.
+He cites policy analogues including the US Marine Mammal Protection Act, UK protection of cephalopods, and European Union uses of the precautionary principle.
+He also points to scale as a reason for priority, noting estimates of roughly 1–2.7 trillion wild-caught fish annually and tens of billions of farmed fish slaughtered in a single year.
+He discusses implications for commercial and recreational fishing and questions moral pescetarianism in light of possible fish suffering.